kvalle/writings/original-lisp.md

 # Implementing (the original) Lisp in Python

-As programmers we take great pride in keeping ut with new developments in libraries, languages and tools (and usually have a lot of fun doing it too).
+As programmers we take great pride in keeping up with new developments in libraries, languages and tools (and usually have a lot of fun doing it as well).
 If we stop learning, we know we'll soon end up like the Cobol-programmers of today.
-And this is of course a good thing.
-There's always something new and exciting to learn, something on which to sharpen our skills.
+And this is of course a good thing — there's always something new and exciting to learn, something on which to sharpen our skills.

 But sometimes I also find that it pays off to take a look at the old, rather than the new.
-To go back to the roots, to see where it all comes from, and have look at the fundemental ideas.
+It's good to go back to the roots, to see where it all comes from, and to have look at the fundemental ideas.
 Today we'll take a trip back to 1960, to the origins of Lisp as described by John McCarthy in his paper [Recursive Functions of Symbolic Expressions and Their Computation by Machine, Part 1][rec-func].

 There is really nothing novel in this blogpost.
 The ideas all belonged to McCarthy, but sometimes it's good to just study the masters.
-Lets explore the origins of one of our most powerful programming languages.
+Lets explore the origins of one of our most powerful (family of) programming languages.
-We'll start by briefly covering the Lisp syntax and parsing, before moving on to an implementation of the language itself in Python.
+We'll start by briefly covering the Lisp syntax and semantics, before moving on to an implementation of the language itself in Python.

 ## A short Lisp 101

-Lets start out by explaining the syntax and core semantics of Lisp.
-If you're already familiar with this, I urge you to move on to the next section.
+Lets start out by explaining the basics of Lisp.
+If you're already familiar with this, I urge you to move on to the next section instead.

 I have tried to keep this section brief.
 If you would like something a bit more elaborate, I really recommend [The Roots of Lisp][roots] by Paul Graham, where he essentially describes McCarthy's Lisp by example and then show an implementation in Common Lisp.